 Have an idea for a project or community event you think would be a good fit at Roman Susan?
 We are happy to review all proposals, and will reply to submitted ideas with potential availability on a seasonal basis.
-The 2021 deadlines for proposal review occur on June 10 and December 10, and during these reviews Roman Susan will be considering short-run projects, one-nighters, and exhibitions for 2022.
+The 2022 deadlines for proposal review occur on June 10 and December 10, and during these reviews Roman Susan will be considering short-run projects, one-nighters, and exhibitions for 2023.
 Selected proposals receive artist stipends, scaled to the duration of the project.
 To propose a project, please send a detailed outline in any format of your choice to firstname.lastname@example.org.

 Roman Susan favors proposals which: